yfayman/WebsiteSearcher/README.md

 This took me around 5 hours.
 I've used Akka before, but only with Scala.
 Switching to Java was not a massive adjustment but required me to check the documentation often.

-## What was the most difficult thing for you?
+## What was the most cumbersome thing for you?
 There are many different approaches one can take to solve this problem.
 I wanted to write something that would scale reasonably well.
-Taking the pros/cons of each solution into consideration and picking the best one was the most difficult part.
+Taking the pros/cons of each solution into consideration and picking the best one was the most cumbersome part.

 ## What technical debt would you pay if you had one more iteration?